libbyshoop/runestone/source/classactivities/0_Basic_Intro.rst

 A string script
 ^^^^^^^^^^^^^^^

-Create a script that starts with:
+Create a program that starts with:

 .. sourcecode:: python

     sentence = 'We must go to the movies on Saturday'

-The script should pull out the last word in the sentence, using the substring operation from above, and should print a new string formed by concatenating the last word with itself 4 times.
+The program should pull out the last word in the sentence, using the substring operation from above, and should print a new string formed by concatenating the last word with itself 4 times.